 The main goals of the degree in Chemical-Toxicological and Environmental Safety Sciences (SSCTA) are: 1) the contribution to the improvement of living conditions by identifying harmful environmental situations at risk for the population; 2) to help overcoming hazards and achieving better environmental conditions including the quality and the safety of the food chain.
 Moreover, the qualification of the students in SSCTA can be socially useful because they could promote a better cultural and scientific aggregation in understand environmental systems and predict environmental changes.
 The degree in SSCTA allows a specific culture and scientific expertise, which can be applied to support appropriate initiatives in environmental protection, that have a strict correlation with the protection of animal and human health.

-Admission requires the adequate knowledge and skills to successfully follow the teachings of the course in SSCTA.
-Such knowledge includes a satisfactory familiarity with the basic mathematical calculation, knowledge of the main laws of mechanical physics and basic knowledge of cell biology and general chemistry, skills of logic, a capacity for oral and written expression without hesitation and mistakes, a fair general culture.
+Admission requirements are adequate knowledge and skills to successfully attend the programme, including a good understanding of basic calculus, mastering the main laws of mechanical physics, basic knowledge of cell biology and general chemistry, logic skills, sound oral and written expression skills, good general knowledge.

-To attend the course and take the exam in Scientific English (required by the course plan), knowledge of the English language at level B1 of the Common European Framework of Reference for Languages (CEFR) is required.
-This level can be attested in the following ways:
+English OFA.
+In order to attend the Scientific English course and take the exam required by the study plan, students must be proficient in English at a B1 level under the Common European Framework of Reference for Languages (CEFR).
+This proficiency level may be certified as follows: